-The days of compiling high-quality photos into a lookbook and carrying around a bag of sketches are quickly fading as we turn into an era of digital solutions.
+The days of compiling high-quality photos into a lookbook and carrying around a bag of sketches quickly fade as we continue deeper into an era of digital solutions.

 Interior designers are now shifting towards showcasing their hard work online.

 Unfortunately, a typical run-of-the-mill website doesn’t quite cut it these days.
-It takes a high-level, professionally developed website to truly make an impact.
+It takes a high-level, professionally developed website to make an impact truly.

-In this blog, we’ve compiled a list of some of the best practices that interior designers can implement into their website, in order to scale their business digitally and increase their online presence.
+In this blog, we’ve compiled a list of some of the best practices that interior designers can implement into their website to scale their business digitally and increase their online presence.

 1. Tell Your Story: “The 5 C’s”